- Initial Subdivision Questions

 What is a conditional approval?

 A conditional approval is a decision in favour of your application subject to satisfactory completion of certain conditions.
 You will have one (1) year to meet all of the conditions of approval (see Subdivision Conditions Explained).
-During this period, you must arrange for an Alberta Land Survey to prepare and submit to the County, a final plan for endorsement.
+During this period, you must arrange for an Alberta Land Surveyor to prepare and submit to the County, a final plan for endorsement.
 Once all the conditions have been met and the endorsement fees have been paid, the County will endorse the final plan.

-You will have one (1) year from the date of endorsement in to have your final plan registered in the Alberta Land Titles Office.
+You will have one (1) year from the date of endorsement to have your final plan registered in the Alberta Land Titles Office.
 Upon registration of your final plan, new titles for the lots created will be issued by the Land Titles Office.

 All subdivisions approved by Beaver County’s Subdivision Authority include conditions that must be met before your plan of subdivision can be registered.
 The following are some common conditions that could be imposed on your subdivision approval.
 Note: In the case of differences in interpretation between the conditions approval letter and this document, the intent of the conditions approval letter shall apply.